weipengdeng/weipengdeng.github.io/content/_index.md

     level: "Merit"
 ---

 I am a PhD student studying how digital transformation reshapes everyday travel behavior and the built environment.
-My research acknowledges the complexity of urban functioning as an interconnected system, with particular attention to the interactions between adaptive commercial systems, equitable foodscapes, and sustainable built environments.
+My research acknowledges the complexity of urban functioning as an interconnected system, and is organized around three pillars:

+- Adaptive Commercial Systems
+- Equitable Foodscapes
+- Sustainable Built Environments

 I am especially interested in developing scalable, cost-effective, and reproducible analytical tools to support urban research and practice.

 If you are interested in collaborating, feel free to reach out via the contact links.